Hoangpham13579/YOLOv3-object-detection/README.md

 ## How to Use
 - If you want to understand more about the architecture of model including their implementations by using tensorflow, explore folder `Model_architecture`
+- Use `YOLOv3_image.py` to detect objects on an image.
+You can detect on your own image by adding your pic into `data` folder & apply your image "cv2.imread(./data/your-image.jpg)" (Note that function is design for .jpg file only)
+- Use `YOLOv3_video.py` to detect objects on a video.
+Use the same instruction above to apply your own video (Push "q" to quit)
+- Use `YOLOv3_camera.py` to detect objects on your camera (Push "q" to quit)

+## Result

+## Reference/Credits (Special thanks to)
+- YOLOv3: An Incremental Improvement (2018) _ [Paper](https://arxiv.org/pdf/1804.02767.pdf)
+- Deep learning Specialization on Coursera _ taught by Andrew Ng [link](https://www.coursera.org/specializations/deep-learning)
+- Pre-trained model trained by YOLOv3's paper author _ https://pjreddie.com/darknet/yolo/
+- The implementation was also inspired a lot by [Yolov3 github of Paweł Kapica](https://github.com/mystic123/tensorflow-yolo-v3)